pyvista/pyvista/docs/index.rst

 Plot a Spline
 ~~~~~~~~~~~~~
-Generate a spline from an array of numpy points.
+Generate a spline from an array of NumPy points.

 .. jupyter-execute::